Recovery Strategies That Actually Work After a 10-Hour Day

 Here's the system that works:

 Minute 0-2: Make contact.
 Before you do anything else — before you sit down, before you check your phone, before you go to the bathroom — find your family and make physical contact.
-A real hug (hold it for 4 seconds — research shows that's the minimum for an oxytocin response in both people).
+A real hug — not a quick pat, but a genuine one.
 Eye contact with your kids.
 "I'm home.
 I missed you guys."
 Thirty seconds.
 Then you can decompress.

 Why this matters: if you walk past your family and go straight to the couch or the shower, they interpret that as rejection.
 Even if it's just fatigue, it lands as "you're not important enough for me to acknowledge."
 Thirty seconds of genuine contact first prevents that interpretation.